Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 The first steps towards the analysis of a complex-valued (i.e.\ \textit{charged}) and possibly massive scalar field were taken in \cite{Kommemi}: this is the model that we denoted as the Einstein-Maxwell-charged-Klein-Gordon system.
 The work \cite{Kommemi}, in particular, presented a soft analysis of the future boundary of spacetimes undergoing spherical collapse.
 More recent work on the SCCC for the same system can be found in \cite{VdM1, VdM2, VdM_mass, KehleVdM1}, where continuous spacetime extensions were constructed and several instability results obtained.

-The analysis of the full non-linear problem, namely the validity of the SCCC for a Kerr spacetime, was initiated in the seminal work \cite{DafermosLuk}.
+The analysis of the non-linear problem without symmetry assumptions and in vacuum, namely the validity of the SCCC for a Kerr spacetime, was initiated in the seminal work \cite{DafermosLuk}.
 Here, the $C^0$ formulation of the SCCC was shown to be false, under the assumption of the quantitative stability of the Kerr exterior.
 The problem is indeed intertwined with stability results of black hole exteriors, object of an intense activity that built on a sequence of remarkable results and notably led, in recent times, to \cite{GiorgiKlainermanSzeftelKerr, klainkerr, klainbrief} for slowly rotating Kerr solutions.
-Further celebrated results are the non-linear stability of the Schwarzschild family \cite{DafHolzRodTaylor21} and, in the case $\Lambda > 0$, the non-linear stability of slowly rotating Kerr-Newman-de Sitter black holes \cite{Hintz}.
-For an overview on the problem and recent contributions both in the linear and non-linear realm, we refer the reader to \cite{AnderssonBlue, HintzVasyHaefner, Moschidis1, GiorgiLinear, Benomio1, daCosta} and references therein.
+Further celebrated results are the non-linear stability of the Schwarzschild family \cite{DafHolzRodTaylor21}.
+For an overview on the problem and recent contributions both in the linear and non-linear realm, we refer the reader to \cite{DHR3, AnderssonBlue, SRTdC1, SRTdC2, GiorgiLinear, Benomio1} and references therein.
+See also \cite{Aretakis1, AngArGajAsymp} for results in the extremal case.